 Dragon is a UK property investment company, owned 50:50 by LAP and Bisichi.
-The company has a Santander bank loan of £1.2 million secured against its investment property, see note 18, which is covenant compliant.
+The company has a Santander bank loan of ± 0.95 million secured against its investment property, which is covenant compliant, see note 19.

-The loan originally expired in October 2020 but has been extended to October 2023 and we are negotiating a new longer term loan with the existing lender.
+The loan originally expired in October 2020 but has been extended to July 2024 and we are negotiating a new longer term loan with the existing lender.

-Dragon incurred management fees of £72,000 (2021: £72,000) split equally between the two joint venture partners.
-Dragon has net assets of £1.2 million (2021: £1.3 million).
+Dragon incurred management fees of £72,000 (2022: £72,000) split equally between the two joint venture partners.
+Dragon has net assets of £1.2 million (2022: £1.2 million).
 Dragon continues to trade at near break-even, excluding property revaluations.